sk-classroom/contextualizedembedding-skojaku/README.md

 # Task

-1. Complete the notebooks "assignments/assignment_01.ipynb" and "assignments/assignment_02.ipynb".
+1. Complete the notebooks "assignments/assignment_01.ipynb".
 2. Generate the files as instructed in the notebooks
 3. Submit the files by git add & git commit & git push the files.